Staff + Board of Directors

 Kul Chandra Gautam is a former assistant secretary general of the United Nations and the former deputy executive director of UNICEF.
 For more than three decades, his work for these agencies included socio-economic development, humanitarian assistance, human rights, and international diplomacy.
 He also worked to coordinate interagency collaboration, as well as public/private partnerships, for children’s rights and human development among U.N. agencies, donors and civil society organizations.
 As a senior UNICEF official, the issue of how to deal with hazardous and exploitative child labor was a natural policy concern for Kul, who was first introduced to the work of GoodWeave in 1997 while serving as UNICEF’s special representative in India.
 He received his higher education in international relations and development economics at Dartmouth College, Princeton University and Harvard University.

-Steve Graubart, managing director of finance at the University of the District of Columbia, has started and managed businesses in the US and internationally, and has devoted his business acumen to the development of impoverished communities and to promoting education.
+Steve Graubart, is CFO of 1776 the start-up hub in Washington, DC.
+He was formerly managing director of finance at the University of the District of Columbia, has started and managed businesses in the US and internationally, and has devoted his business acumen to the development of impoverished communities and to promoting education.
 He has served as senior vice president global finance and chief financial officer for leading corporate governance companies, and has been a managing director of Calvert Ventures where his work included advising Grameen Bank.
 He has advised groups ranging from nonprofit agencies to host country governments to the World Bank on creating jobs and promoting private sector activities throughout emerging markets.
 He is a graduate of the Fletcher School of Law and Diplomacy.

 Patricia Hambrick is president of the Hambrick Group where she develops marketing strategies and solutions for fast-paced Internet and Fortune 500 companies.
 Pat has served in senior marketing positions at companies such as Saucony, L’Oreal and Clairol with her most recent corporate job as group vice president Global Marketing for Reebok Ltd. In 1999 she started The Hambrick Group, whose clients roster includes The Gillette Company, Microsoft Home Entertainment, Bose, Bag Borrow or Steal, Timberland, and the business enterprise for tennis star Andre Agassi, AEI.
 Pat also teaches in the MBA program at Boston University.